 Speakers’ personal details collected by Democratic Services are stored until the minutes of the meeting at which the individual spoke are approved as a true and correct record.
 This usually happens at the next meeting.
 Speakers’ names are retained as a permanent record in the minutes of the meeting.

-The video recording of the meeting is stored on the council’s YouTube page indefinitely as a historical record.
+The video recording of the meeting is stored on the council’s YouTube page as follows:

 Does your service utilise automated decision making? - No